yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/tools.md

 * Organization permissions
 * Application subscriptions

-Watch this video to learn how to manage APIs using the CLI:
+Watch this video to learn how to manage APIs using the CLI.

 {{< youtube BI9mPLRlhXI >}}